ZhuoyueLyu/faceClassifier/README.md

 # faceClassifier
 Used subsampled grayscale images from Toronto Faces Dataset.
 Trained a neural network that can detect 7 different expressions.
+The is a Machine Learning course project at UofT.